What Are the CARES Act Relief Funds?

-HHS has defined “health care related expenses” broadly to include both indirect general and administrative expenses need to operate and maintain facilities and direct patient care expenses attributable to coronavirus.
+HHS has defined “health care related expenses” broadly to include both indirect general and administrative expenses needed to operate and maintain facilities and direct patient care expenses attributable to coronavirus.

 Moreover, HHS views every patient as a possible case of COVID-19.
 Recipients may choose to report their “lost revenue” by one of three methodologies outlined by HHS.
 First, recipients may report the difference between 2019 and 2020 actual patient care revenue.
 Second, recipients may report the difference between 2020 budgeted and 2020 actual patient care revenue.
 Recipients who choose this method must submit their 2020 budget, which must have been in place prior to March 27, 2020.
 Third, a recipient may use “any reasonable method of estimating revenue.”
 Recipients who use an alternate methodology must submit the methodology to HHS for approval.
 HHS has also indicated that recipients who use an alternate methodology face an increased likelihood of audit.

-Any provider that accepted one or more payments under the PRF totaling more than $10,000 in aggregate is required to file reports with HHS demonstrating compliance with the terms of the payment This excludes distributions under the Nursing Home Infection Control allocation, the Rural Health Clinic Testing allocation, and the Health Resources and Services Administration Uninsured Program.
-Reporting requirements for these have yet to be released.
+In general, any provider that accepted one or more payments under the PRF totaling more than $10,000 in aggregate is required to file reports with HHS demonstrating compliance with the terms of the payment, although some of the targeted allocations are subject to separate, distinct reporting requirements..
 Providers must report various data elements relating to demographic information, their expenses attributable to coronavirus not reimbursed by another source, their lost revenue attributable to coronavirus, and additional nonfinancial data.
 Providers who accepted $500,000 or more will be required to report addition levels of detail.
 As a practical matter, when reviewing these reports, HHS will first apply the PRF payment to healthcare expenses attributable to coronavirus not reimbursed by other sources.
 HHS will then apply any remaining funds to lost revenue.